nvmwill/nexmo-developer/_tutorials/en/video/publish-streams/javascript/13-troubleshooting.md

 ### Network Errors

 The other reasons for failures in publishing are usually due to some kind of network failure.
 We handle these in the callback to `Session.publish()`.
 If the user is not connected to the network, the callback function is passed an error object with the `name` property set to `"OT_NOT_CONNECTED"`.
-If the user is on a really restrictive network connection that does not allow for WebRTC connections, the Publisher fails to connect, and the Publisher element will just display a spinning wheel.
+If the user is on a really restrictive network connection that does not allow for WebRTC connections, the Publisher fails to connect, and the Publisher element will display a spinning wheel.
 This error has an `name` property set to `"OT_CREATE_PEER_CONNECTION_FAILED"`.
 In this case recommend that you surface a message to the user indicating that they failed to publish and that they should check their network connection.
 Handling these errors looks like this:

 ```js
 session.publish(publisher, function(err) {